 (120 credits, 30 c.u.)

 You can transfer in up to four courses (16 credits) from a regionally accredited institution to apply towards any foundational requirements with the exception of the Writing Requirement, which must be taken at Penn.
+Transfer credits cannot be used toward any of the 12 Leadership and Communication concentration courses.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.